Symbolic Quantum Simulation with Quasimodo: Experiments

 \section{Experiments}

-In this section, we present some experimental results from using \sys on six quantum benchmarks, for different numbers of qubits. \tableref{quantum-table-detailed} shows the time taken for running the benchmarks with CFLOBDDs, BDDs, and WBDDs.
+In this section, we present some experimental results from using \sys on seven quantum benchmarks, Greenberger–Horne–Zeilinger state creation (GHZ), Bernstein-Vazirani algorithm (BV), Deutsch-Jozsa algorithm (DJ), Simon's algorithm, Grover's algorithm, Shor's algorithm ($2n + 3$ qubits circuit by ~\cite{beauregard2002circuit}), and application of the Quantum Fourier Transform (QFT) to a basis state, for different numbers of qubits.
+Columns 2--4 of \tableref{quantum-table-detailed} show the time taken for running the benchmarks with CFLOBDDs, BDDs (CUDD 3.0.0 \cite{somenzi2012cudd}), and WBDDs (MQT DD v2.1.0 \cite{zulehner2019package}).
 For each benchmark and number of qubits, we created 50 random oracles and report the average time taken across the 50 runs.
-For each run of each benchmark, we measured the final output and checked if the measured outcome is correct.
+For each run of each benchmark, we performed a measurement at the end of the circuit computation and checked if the measured outcome is correct.
 We ran all of the experiments on AWS machines: t2.xlarge machines with 4 vCPUs, 16GB memory, and a stack size of 8192KB, running on an Ubuntu OS.

-One sees that CFLOBDDs scale better than BDDs and WBDDs for the GHZ, BV, and DJ benchmarks.
-When CFLOBDDs are used with a 15-minute timeout, these benchmarks scale to more than 4,096 (= $2 ^ {12}$) qubits.
-BDDs perform better than CFLOBDDs and WBDDs for Simon's Algorithm, whereas WBDDs perform better than BDDs and CFLOBDDs for QFT and Grover's Algorithm.
+One sees that CFLOBDDs scale better than BDDs and WBDDs for the GHZ, BV, and DJ benchmarks as the number of qubits increases.
+BDDs perform better than CFLOBDDs and are comparable to WBDDs for Simon's algorithm, whereas WBDDs perform better than BDDs and CFLOBDDs for QFT, Grover's algorithm, and Shor's algorithm.

-We noticed that the BDD implementation suffers from precision issues; i.e., if an algorithm with a large number of qubits contains too many Hadamard gates, it can lead to extremely low probability values for each basis state, which are rounded to 0, which in turn causes leaves that really should hold different miniscule values to be coelesced unsoundly, leading to incorrect results.
+We noticed that the BDD implementation suffers from precision issues; i.e., if an algorithm with a large number of qubits contains too many Hadamard gates, it can lead to extremely low-probability values for each basis state, which are rounded to 0, which in turn causes leaves that really should hold different miniscule values to be coelesced unsoundly, leading to incorrect results.
 To overcome this issue, one needs to increase the floating-point precision of the floating-point package used to represent BDD leaf values.
 We increased the precision at 512 qubits ($^*$) and again at 2048 qubits ($^{**}$).